CNGBdb-CNSA/STOmics-Data-Archive/Submit/Project/project_info.rst

 - \*Contributors (multiple)
 - Publications (multiple)

- | It contains the publication status, the article title and authors.
+    It contains the publication status, the article title and authors.

 - Related projects (multiple)

- | The projects that are related to this project can be listed here.
-The related project accessions will be shown on the project details page when the project is public.
+    The projects that are related to this project can be listed here.
+The related project accessions will be shown on the project details page when this project is public.

 - \*Experimental protocols file

- | The document should be submitted in Microsoft Word Document (DOCX/DOC) or Portable Document Format (PDF).
+    The document should be submitted in Microsoft Word Document (DOCX/DOC) or Portable Document Format (PDF).